Reading Kofman in Constellation

 Sarah Kofman (1934-1994) was a multidisciplinary philosopher and thinker whose work touched on themes including but not limited to: metaphor, psychoanalysis, feminism, artistic experience, haunting, death, and food.
 Although Kofman has been well-received by literary theorists and celebrated as an eminent scholar of Nietzsche and Freud, she has not received a broader reception in the anglophone world beyond these fields.
-The Reading Kofman in Constellation (RKIC) reading group will explore Kofman’s thought in its own right, focusing on its fascination with haunting that traverses her meditations on aesthetic experience and autobiography to bring it into dialogue with other voices.
+The Reading Kofman in Constellation (RKIC) reading group explored Kofman’s thought in its own right, focusing on its fascination with haunting that traverses her meditations on aesthetic experience and autobiography to bring it into dialogue with other voices.
+The RKIC reading group was structured around texts from Sarah Kofman, Saidiya Hartman, Rene Gladman, Clarice Lispector, and Clio Nicastro.

 “My mouth then stopped being the place from which flowed a reassuring discourse—bocca della verita—and became a cave from which more or less articulate and intelligible words burst forth, cries whose extremely variable tone (booming, evanescent, barely audible, halting, melodious, etc.) surprised even me.
 I had never heard myself speak like this, and “I” did not recognize “myself.”
 Generous mouth, spilling its offerings of semen.
 Closed mouth, mouth sewed shut, pursed, sealed.
 Constipated.”